DanGyi23/tech-tests-wk10-makers/game-of-life/planning.md

 #### Ideation

-- Ideally I'd create a toroid style array, with a fixed 2D column/row height, so that a given element can reference those immediately adjacent using 8 fixed transformation values (e.g. element[index + 1])
+- Ideally I'd create a toroid style array, with a fixed 2D column/row height (10x10), so that a given element can reference those immediately adjacent using 8 fixed transformation values (e.g. element[index + 1], element[index + 11])
 - This can be achieved using stepwise modulus division to return an index within the constraints of 0 < index < array.length:

 ```